 Judges evaluated submitted Phase 1 concepts and development plans for advanced blood lead testing solutions.
 Judges recommended five winners to join the Phase 2 virtual accelerator.
-Judges will evaluate Phase 2 submissions and recommend up to three winners.
+Judges evaluated Phase 2 submissions and recommended three winners.

 Haja Sittana El Mubarak, Ph.D.